 Below are my recommendations to make your reading faster and more efficient.

-One con about ebooks is that they can be pretty hard to annotate.
-You have to get a good software that not only supports the file type but offers some options for you to annotate it like highlighting, making comments, making side notes, etc.
+One con about ebooks is that they can be hard to annotate.
+You have to get a good reader software that not only supports the file type but offers some options for you to annotate it like highlighting, making comments, making side notes, etc.

 The Microsoft Edge browser PDF reader will allow you to make a lot of annotations that will help you with your reading process.

-Everything about paper books is a bit more expensive than electronic formats, not only is the book itself more expensive than its electronic version, but you will also have to buy other physical things like highlighters and bookmarks in order to make your reading more efficient.
+Everything about paper books is a bit more expensive than electronic formats, not only is the book itself more expensive than its electronic version, but you will also have to buy other physical things like highlighters and bookmarks to make your reading more efficient.

-Audiobooks: Just like paper books, I recommend audiobooks for theoretical kinds of books.
+Audiobooks: Just like paper books, I recommend audiobooks for theoretical books.
 With an audiobook, I tend to finish much faster, but the level of understanding is not as deep as I get from other book formats.
 You may need to listen to it more than once before you really ‘get it.’

 3. Get Other Supporting Learning Resources.

-Now by videos, I do not mean expensive online courses like that you get from Coursera or Udemy (although they are also great if you have the $$), they can be free videos and blog posts you get from the internet (Youtube, coding blogs, etc).
+Now by videos, I do not mean expensive online courses like that you get from Coursera or Udemy (although they are also great if you have the $$), they can be free videos and blog posts you get from the internet (YouTube, coding blogs, etc).

 If you get interesting video series or blog posts, do not get too hooked to the point of dumping the book for those other resources.
 That’s Shiny Object Syndrome and it always sets you up for failure and disorganization.